Best Running Headphones of 2021

 Why You Should Trust Us

 We enlisted a team of runners to test the stability, sweat resistance, and long-term comfort of our running headphones.
 Leading this team is Laura Casner, a seasoned runner who has been consistently participating in ultra marathons for the past 12 years, the longest of which was 50 miles.
 Authors Michelle Powell and Max Mutter led the audio portions of our testing.
-The duo has been assessing the relative audio quality of consumer products for the past 5 years, having now tested and reviewed more than 150 headphones, earbuds, speakers, soundbars, and turntables.
+The duo has been assessing the relative audio quality of consumer products for the past five years, having now tested and reviewed more than 150 products, including headphones, earbuds, speakers, soundbars, and turntables.

 To determine the running prowess of each of these headphones, we had our team of runners use each pair multiple times in various conditions, racking up well over 100 miles in the process.
 After garnering opinions concerning comfort, stability, and general sound quality from these runners, we then brought the headphones into the lab for some rigorous, side-by-side sound quality testing.
 We used a multitude of musical genres and podcasts to determine each pair's relative bass, mid, and treble quality, overall clarity, and fullness.
 After all of this was said and done, we then fully charged each pair and ran them until they died to measure battery life.